ethanloun/ActiveDirectoryLab/README.md

 <p align="center">
 Powershell Script to Create 1k+ Users: <br/>

-All users have the username of their first inital with last name and the default password.
+All users have a username of their first inital with last name and the default password of Password1.

 ![Image](https://github.com/user-attachments/assets/b2ee50b7-41c2-4ade-9b2d-64432fa1af67)